- About SPD

 We started the SPD Education Programme in 1985 to offer financial assistance to 25 students studying in mainstream schools.
 Today, the programme has evolved to become one that extends a holistic support to children with disabilities.

-The SPD Education Programme encompasses of the bursary award, SPD Youth Aspiration Award, learning and development opportunities and case management services.
+The SPD Education Programme encompasses of the bursary award, learning and development opportunities and case management services.

-The SPD Bursary Award is offered to students from low-income families studying in mainstream schools.
+The SPD Bursary Award is offered to students from low-income families studying in mainstream Primary and Secondary schools, Junior Colleges (JC) and Institute of Technical Education (ITE).
 Students must have a physical or sensory disability, i.e. hearing or visual impairments, to qualify.
-The quantum of the grant ranges from $300 per year for primary level to $6,000 per year for university level.

 Learning and development opportunities